 Single Turnover Variable Chlorophyll Fluorescence

 Exposing phytoplankton cultures to a series of 32 successive flashes produced oscillations in the maximum quantum yield of photochemistry in PSII, as estimated through the secondary chlorophyll fluorescence parameter FV/FM.
 Initially, the majority of the dark-adapted population of PSII is at S1, with a smaller fraction at S0 [27,31].
 As shown in Figure 8 for the polar alga C. priscuii, the time series of FV/FM over successive flashes reveals consistent variations in fluorescence yield as the predominant S-States follow each other across the PSII within the population.
-However, the amplitude of the ChlF oscillations declines progressively over time, and with wider spacing of sequential flashes, equivalent to decreasing light levels.
+However, the amplitude of the ChlF oscillations declines progressively over time, and with wider spacing of sequential flashes, equivalent to decreasing light levels, and is less pronounced at a higher measurement temperature